pradeepm-elearning/programming/python/PRACTICE.md

 27. Write a program to check if the entered number is Odd or Even.

 FOR STATEMENTS:
-26. Write a program to print a string using for loop statement with index printed in the output.
+1. Write a program to print a string using for loop statement with index printed in the output.
 (DurgaSoft | Video: 84)
-27. Write a program to print a string 'n' times using for loop statement and range function.
+2. Write a program to print a string 'n' times using for loop statement and range function.
 (DurgaSoft | Video: 85)
-28. Write a program to print odd numbers from 0 to 20 using for loop statement and range function.
+3. Write a program to print odd numbers from 0 to 20 using for loop statement and range function.
 [There are two ways.]
 (DurgaSoft | Video: 85)
-29. Write a program to print numbers from 1 to 10 in decesending order using for loop statement and range function.
+4. Write a program to print numbers from 1 to 10 in decesending order using for loop statement and range function.
 (DurgaSoft | Video: 85)
-30. Write a program to print the sum of numbers in the given list using for loop statement.
+5. Write a program to print the sum of numbers in the given list using for loop statement.
 [Research is required] (DurgaSoft | Video: 85)
-31. Write a program to print the sum of numbers in the given list without using for loop statement.
+6. Write a program to print the sum of numbers in the given list without using for loop statement.
 [Research is required] (DurgaSoft | Video: 85)
-32. Write a program to convert int data type & base conversion given below (DurgaSoft | Video: 20 & 21) using input and for loop statement (OWN STRATEGY)
+7. Write a program to convert int data type & base conversion given below (DurgaSoft | Video: 20 & 21) using input and for loop statement (OWN STRATEGY)
       Binary to Decimal | Binary to Octal | Binary to Hexa-Decimal Octal to Decimal | Octal to Binary | Octal to Hexa-Decimal Hexa-Decimal to Decimal | Hexa-Decimal to Octal | Hexa-Decimal to Binary
+8. Write a program to calculate the square of numbers using list & print the output in 1 line.
+9.

 WHILE STATEMENTS:
 32. Write a program to print a string 10 times using while statement along with serial numbers.
 (DurgaSoft | Video: 86)